syedmaazsaeed/IOT-Based-Real-Time-Patient-Health-Monitoring-System-with-AI-Prediction/README.md

 1. Machine Learning Integration: Use AI to analyze patterns in health data and predict potential health issues. 🤖
 2. Mobile Application: Build a mobile app to receive real-time health data and alerts. 📲
-3. Expand Sensor Suite: Add additional sensors like ECG or pulse wave sensors for deeper health insights. 📊
+3. Expand Sensor Suite: Add more sensors like ECG or pulse wave sensors for deeper health insights. 📊

 💬 Connect with Us: